jdx/mise/README.md

 Arguments:
   <RUNTIME>
           Runtime to get the latest version of

-Options:
-  -h, --help
-          Print help (see a summary with '-h')

 Examples:
   $ rtx latest nodejs@18  # get the latest version of nodejs 18